 Downgraded Border Posts

-The Major Ports Group have invested around £100 million of their own money into building border posts, with public funds also spent.
+The Major Ports Group invested around £100 million of their own money into building border posts, with public funds also spent.
 There were other reasons but a primary function of these posts was physical checks on food imports.

 One port authority director suggested turning them into libraries, with invisible books, so they don’t need to be checked in and out.
-He felt that matched the government’s approach to Brexit, although other parties were more vociferous.
+He felt this matched the government’s approach to Brexit, although other parties were more vociferous.

 An Unequal Playing Field

-A one directional border made no sense to the British Veterinary Association, who stated this “Flies in the face of common sense and the government’s commitment to preserve high levels of animal and human health in the UK”.
+A one directional border makes no sense to the British Veterinary Association, who stated this “Flies in the face of common sense and the government’s commitment to preserve high levels of animal and human health in the UK”.

 A number of UK businesses will clearly be at a competitive disadvantage, although there is a need to provide affordable food to fill the shelves.